mjocc/personal-website/content/posts/markdown-syntax.md

   - markdown
 ---

-This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in MDX.
+This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in MD.

 ## Headings